katehegland/Projects/README.md

 ### **Execution**

-For custom searches replace the fruit variable in the params variable to your desired fruit.
+For custom searches replace the "fruit" in the params variable code to your desired fruit.

 For a random fruit: